cintnguyen/Ascending_Notes/README.md

 # Test Environment Set Up

+Before running any tests, ensure you have the following dependencies installed:
+- Node.js (version 12 or higher)
+- npm (Node Package Manager)

-We utilize Jest to test our app and we hae version 29.7.0.
+We utilize Jest to test our app and we have version 29.7.0.

 Dependencies: